 It is anticipated that all students will arrive and depart from school by car or by buses provided through the state of Pennsylvania.
 Parents are responsible for arranging carpools.
+Parents may come to the school office to consult an address list.
 Faculty members will assist with student dismissal.
 All drivers are expected to abide by dismissal procedures and regulations.
 Drivers are asked not to pass other cars in the carpool line and to refrain from using cell phones while driving on the school property.

 Only students participating in an approved after-school activity are permitted to remain on the school property after dismissal.
 Siblings and other carpool members may not remain with them since they cannot be supervised properly.
-All other students must be in the After Care program to assure safety and supervision of all children on the school property.
+All other students must be in the After Care program is assure safety and supervision of all children on the school property.